dodona-edu/dodona-edu.github.io/en/references/judges/nextflow-judge/index.md

 ```

 ### Scripts
-Due to limited resources available to the judge, it isn't always possible to run the tools required for an exercise.To work around this limitation, I suggest you create a dummy script that emulates the behaviour of the required tool, this script should be placed inside of the `resources/bin` directory of the exercise.
+Due to limited resources available to the judge, it isn't always possible to run the tools required for an exercise.
+To work around this limitation, I suggest you create a dummy script that emulates the behaviour of the required tool, this script should be placed inside of the `resources/bin` directory of the exercise.